 People of color who are on the Autism Spectrum face different and additional obstacles than White Americans.
-The Sachs Center offers African American men and women with High Functioning Autism (Aspergers) their own safe space and group experience.
+The Sachs Center offers African American men and women with High Functioning Autism (Aspergers) their own safe space and supportive group experience in New York.
 We call it BASE: Black Autism Spectrum Experience.

 Previous topics discussed in the group include:

 - The pressures from family and society about ASD

 - The best movies and video games on the market (a popular topic)